Maunakea Observatories Forecast

 Summary of Key Meteorological Variables

-Summit temperatures will be near -4 C, with winds from the NW at 15-30 mph through the night.
-Seeing will be near 0.7-0.8 arcseconds, while precipitable water is expected to linger in the 2.5-3.5 mm range for the night.
+Summit temperatures will be near 3 C this evening and 2 C tomorrow morning.
+Winds will be light and from the ENE at 5-15 mph for this evening, switching to a more SE direction as the night progresses.
+Seeing will be near 0.4 arcseconds, while precipitable water is expected to be in the 0.5-0.7 mm range for the night.

 5 Day Forecast Summary (Graphical Trend)